 Unfortunately, Etsy — even in its current incarnation — seems to be unique.
-While there are a number of other outlets where craftspeople can get help for marketing their wares, few have the full-service plans and the outreach that Etsy boasts.
+While there are a number of other outlets where craftspeople can get help marketing their wares, few have the full-service plans and outreach that Etsy boasts.

 Note that these are only a few of the available options out there.
 There are many different e-commerce sites and services available, and there are others besides these that may work for a smaller retail shop.
-But this will, hopefully, give you a place to start.
+But this will hopefully give you a place to start.

 If we’re going to compare several services to that of Etsy, it makes sense to first take a quick look at what Etsy offers its retailers.

 Of course, to begin with, Etsy is well known for being the place to go for various crafts and handmade items.
-As mentioned before, this reputation is starting to fray a bit — I’ve spoken to a couple of friends whose purchases, they said, were obviously not handmade.
+As mentioned before, this reputation is starting to fray a bit — I’ve spoken to a couple of friends whose purchases, they asserted, were obviously not handmade.
 However, Etsy does provide you with your own “shop,” a way to exhibit your items and get paid, and a variety of other services.